solarvenom/kettled.py/README.md

-# Nuthatch
+# Nuthatch 🪶

-A simple, ligthweight and secure python scheduler for unix systems that does not depend on any thrid-party packages.
+A simple, ligthweight and secure python scheduler for UNIX systems that does not depend on any thrid-party packages.